miker704/Strife/patch_V5_notes.md

     - Added new Cyberpunk avatar effect styles.
     - Added new Cyberpunk profile effect styles.
     - Added new Lunar New Year profile effect styles.
+    - Added new Lunar New Year avatar effect styles.